phanikv/Documentation/README.md

 # Documentation
-Contains all documentation related to other repositories and ideas, technologies to learn, notes related to learning etc.
+Contains documentation related to other repositories, ideas, technologies to learn, notes related to learning and discussion minutes, ToDos etc.